 Peru-based textile artist Ana Teresa Barboza creates colorful embroidery art that depicts natural forms found in plant life and landscapes.
 Her three-dimensional work often spills out from the confines of the embroidery hoop or canvas she’s working on, illustrating the sprawling growth of the organic subjects.
 Barboza’s latest work continues to push the boundaries of embroidery by incorporating different disciplines, such as illustration and photography.

 We typically expect embroidery to be stitched in a hoop, but artist Danielle Clough defies convention with her fiber art.
 For years, she has been stitching plants onto vintage tennis rackets and has transformed the sports equipment into handheld works of art.

 Sarah K. Benning

 Textiles aren't completely divorced from their roots.
-Its humble beginnings continue to thrive through the fashion world.
-Although many articles of clothing are still made for a purely utilitarian purpose, avant garde designerss imagine garments as spectacular pieces of fabric art.
-Designers Viktor & Rolf take this idea literally with dresses that resemble framed paintings.
-And similarly for artist Svetlana Lyalina, a dress becomes a mobile canvas, albeit tailored to the human body.
+Its humble beginnings continue to thrive in the fashion world.
+Although many articles of clothing are still made for purely utilitarian purposes, avant-garde designers imagine garments as spectacular pieces of fabric art.

 Viktor & Rolf